-The most common compounds used for adult mosquito control in Australia are the Pyrethroids, a synthetic chemicals whose structures mimic the natural insecticide pyrethrum.
-Pyrethrins are found in the flower heads of some plants belonging to the family Asteracae (e.g., chrysanthemums).
-These insecticides have the ability to knockdown insects quickly and can be degraded very easily by ultraviolet light which oxidizes the compounds.
+The most common compounds used for adult mosquito control in Australia are the Pyrethroids, a synthetic chemical whose structures mimic the natural insecticide pyrethrum.
+Pyrethrin's are found in the flower heads of some plants belonging to the family Asteraceae (e.g. chrysanthemums).
+These insecticides can knockdown insects quickly and can be degraded very easily by ultraviolet light which oxidizes the compounds.
 In general, this phenomenon leads to lower environmental risk.

-Pyrethroids can pose significant hazards to aquatic organisms, and the potential for build up within sediment is a concern and are highly toxic to insect pests at very low rates.
+Pyrethroids can pose significant hazards to aquatic organisms and the potential for bioaccumulation within sediment is a concern as it is highly toxic to insect pests at very low rates.
 Synthetic pyrethroids have been chemically altered to make them more stable and safer to mammals.
-Pyrethroids are axonic poisons; attacking the nerve fibre by binding to a protein in nerves called the voltagegated sodium channel.
+Pyrethroids are axonic poisons; attacking the nerve fibre by binding to a protein in nerves called the voltage-gated sodium channel.
 Normally, this protein opens causing stimulation of the nerve and closes to terminate the nerve signal.
 Pyrethroids bind to this gate and prevent it from closing normally which results in continuous nerve stimulation.
 Control of the nervous system is lost, producing uncoordinated movement and ultimately mortality.